...

 Daikin is the leading global HVAC manufacturer.
 They share most of the market as a single brand.
 However, Carrier shows the greatest potential in North America.
 On the other hand, Midea has the highest CAGR of 9.1% for the upcoming years.

-Brand 2020 Revenue 2022 Revenue CAGR Key Insight
+Brand 2022 Revenue 2025–2026 Revenue (est.) Estimated CAGR Key Insight

 Revenue Growth of Leading Brands CAGR (2020 vs 2022) - Pie Chart | Research by The Chill Brothers